Nights you don't want to miss

 Absolute sell-out Edinburgh Fringe 2016, 2017 & 2018, Soho Theatre 2017, UK tour and Duchess Theatre 2018.

-The accompanying book, This is Going to Hurt, is a Sunday Times bestseller and is being turned into an 8-part BBC series.
-Copies will be available to purchase and for signature after the performance.
+The accompanying book, This is Going to Hurt, is a Sunday Times bestseller and is being turned into a major BBC series.
+Signed copies will be available to purchase on the night.

 Intersperses horror stories from the NHS frontline with a catalogue of sublimely silly spoof songs, and some blissfully brilliant wordplay- Mail on Sunday

 The Bristol Hippodrome, the city’s very own West End theatre, opened its doors on 16 December 1912 when the curtain rose for the first time on what was generally agreed to be Oswald Stoll’s most magnificent provincial theatre.

 It is a superb example of the grand architecture of the late Victorian era and is one of the masterpieces of design by Frank Matcham, the most eminent theatre architect of his time.